 Lough Neagh Discovery Centre

-Explore the scenic walking trails of Lough Neagh & find out out all about the area & wild life in the Lough Neagh Discovery Centre.
+Explore the scenic walking trails of Lough Neagh and find out all about the area and its wildlife in the Lough Neagh Discovery Centre.

 Enjoy an afternoon in Forthill Park & climb the historic Coles Monument.
 A series of 180 spiral steps lead to a viewing platform with magnificent views of Enniskillen and the surrounding area.

 Visit one of our most well known landmarks – Scrabo Tower overlooks the beautiful Strangford Lough in Co.
 Down, Visitors can enjoy the magnificent views & explore the scenic walks & surrounding countryside.

 Discover the woodland wonders of Peatlands Park close to the shores of Lough Neagh.
 Amongst the attractions in the Park are an outdoor turbary site where visitors can get the feel (and the smell!) of cutting turf and over 10 miles of paths leading the visitor through the many and varied habitats within the Park.

 Roe Valley Country Park

 The scenic and tranquil Roe Valley Country Park on the outskirts of Limavady offers spectacular riverside views and woodland walks along with opportunities for salmon and trout fishing, canoeing, rock climbing and orienteering.